pachterlab/GVP_2023/README.md

 Notes:
 * I have tried to make the notebooks "safe," i.e., running them should take a reasonable amount of time, not perform any new computations, and not overwrite any data.
   * This is not the case for the empty droplet code, which is slow and has to redo all of the computations from zero.
+  * Intermediate data are stored in `data/`.
+Note, however, that not every single file in that directory is used.